My Approach to Helping

 What I Love about Being a Psychotherapist

 I have been blessed with the best job in the world!
 I get to help amazing people, just like you, break free from the chains of their past.
 I get to help them find their inner warrior, to help them see their real worth and value, and to help them uncover and address the wrong thinking patterns that have caused them and their loved ones so much turmoil.
 I get to see their true selves emerge-- similar to watching a butterfly spring forth from its cocoon.
 I absolutely love being used as a vessel by God to help instill hope, peace and joy in the lives of those I've been so privileged to treat.

 How My Own Struggles Made Me a Better Therapist

 On this journey we call life, I've certainly had my own fair share of struggles.
 As Joyce Meyer puts it best, "The mind is the battlefield."
 And, as I think back on those times, I'm reminded of the verse of Scripture from Genesis 50:20 that says, "You intended to harm me, but God intended it for good."
 And, though at the time it was difficult for me to see the adversity and struggle in my life as anything more than negative while I was going through it, I'm so grateful to God that I pressed onward and refused to give in and give up.
 Friends, if we will just trust God more than we trust our circumstances and refuse to believe the lies of defeat and condemnation, then we will be victorious!
 I know this to be true, both from personal and professional experiences.
 Having conquered many struggles in my past has helped me to genuinely relate to the struggles of my patients.
-So, don't give up, don't quit, and reach out and get the help you deserve.
-Call me now.
+So, don't give up and don't quit!
+Instead, reach out and get the help you deserve.
+Your mind renewal and life transformation can begin now.